-The universities at the very top of the ranking are concentrated in these popular destinations that are well known for their higher education opportunities; the top five are based in California, Massachusetts and New Jersey.
+In these popular destinations that are well-known for their higher education opportunities, the universities at the very top of the ranking are concentrated; the top five are located in California, Massachusetts and New Jersey.

-It’s important to note that we also produce a separate US College Rankings in partnership with the Wall Street Journal designed with students in mind.
-At the heart of the US College Rankings is a student survey, taken by more than 170,000 students across the US capturing the most important things to prospective students, such as teaching quality, learning environment, resources, diversity on campus and whether a student would recommend their institution.
+It is important to remember that in collaboration with the Wall Street Journal, we also create separate US College Rankings crafted with students in mind.
+A student survey taken by more than 170,000 students across the US, is at the center of the US College Rankings, capturing the most important topics for prospective learners, such as teaching quality, learning atmosphere, facilities, campus diversity and whether a student will recommend their institution.

 Best universities in the United States 2020